Health Information Technology Schools Near Sandy

 Bachelor of Science in Health Administrative Services: Health Information Management Emphasis

+Completing the associate's degree program or an equivalent curriculum is a prerequisite to entering this bachelor's degree program.
 Entering students are required to submit to a drug test, pass a background check and show proof of immunizations before beginning on the major coursework.
-Core coursework includes epidemiology and biostatistics, health care systems analysis and design, health care communication and health care financial administration.
-This degree program also includes an internship and baccalaureate thesis.
+Core coursework includes epidemiology and biostatistics, health care systems analysis and design, health care communication and healthcare financial administration.
+This degree program also includes an internship and baccalaureate thesis, and online study is also available.